 Rebecca Freeman has more than twelve years of professional experience working in global health and development, including four years of field-based work in Kenya and Tanzania.
 Rebecca began working with PCI in 2010 as an Operations Officer and joined the Every Preemie—SCALE team in 2014 as a Senior Operations Officer.
 Prior to joining PCI, Rebecca worked in various capacities with the U.S. Centers for Disease Control and Prevention in Tanzania and Aga Khan Foundation in Washington, DC and Kenya.
 She received her Master of Public Policy in Community and Economic Development with Minors in Public Health and Population Studies from the University of Minnesota.

-Chelsea Dunning has four years of experience providing programmatic and operational support in international development, primarily focused on reproductive, maternal, newborn and child health.
-She received a Master of Science in Planning with a specialization in developing countries from Florida State University, and interned with a local organization in Jodhpur, India, researching caste-based discrimination in access to water in rural Rajasthan.
+Chelsea Dunning has over seven years of experience in global health program management, coordination, and operational support.
+She joined PCI in 2012 as a program coordinator, focused primarily on reproductive, maternal, newborn and child health, before joining the Every Preemie—SCALE team in 2014.
+She received a Master of Science in Urban and Regional Planning with a specialization in developing countries from Florida State University, and has field experience in India researching caste-based discrimination in access to water in rural Rajasthan, and with Every Preemie—SCALE in Ethiopia and Malawi.

 Jim LitchTechnical Lead for Evidence and Knowledge Sharing, Every Preemie—SCALE